mitsu1210/essbaseworkshop/README.md

 • Oracle Essbase provides a complete set of tools and features for deriving and sharing data insights.

-• Both large organizations and small teams can share data more simply, without the need to manage or consolidate multiple versions of spreadsheets, and quickly perform ad hoc analysis of the spreadsheet data.
+• Both large organizations and small teams can share data easily, without the need to manage or consolidate multiple versions of spreadsheets, and quickly perform ad hoc analysis of the spreadsheet data.

 • Application developers can utilize interfaces that enable them to extend, customize, and embed rich analytic experiences in the application flow.

-• With Oracle Essbase, you can take data from any source, and explore and collaborate with real-time data, using a               multidimensional engine.
+• Oracle Essbase, is a multi-dimensional engine that allows you to extract data from any source, handle real-time data and collaborate easily.

 • With Essbase on cloud you can create and manage Essbase applications from Microsoft Excel by using Cube Designer.